olivialara/Sentimed-Based-Song-Recommender/README.md

 ![Sentiment Score vs Lyric Word Count](images/pop-words-in-lyrics-low-sentiment.png)

 ​
 The final product is an interactive website which allows users to input text and get the recommendations included in the link below.
-Additionally here is a link to the repository with the full data and code that went into this project: <a href>https://we.tl/t-Q0PXuoZ46v</a> <br>
+You can find the website here: <a href>https://share.streamlit.io/olivialara/sentiment-based-song-recommender/main/code/III-Application.py</a> <br>
 ​
 Recommendations for future development of this project include expanding the dataset to more songs and including genre for recommendations.
 ​